Southwest Waterfront: Present day

+The District of Columbia Public Library operates a branch library in the neighborhood.
+The Southwest Neighborhood Library was first opened in 1940 as part of the then-new Thomas Jefferson Memorial Junior High School and then reopened in its current location in 1965.
+In 2019, it was fully demolished and reopened with a completely new structure May 15, 2021 (at a cost of approximately $18 million).
+The new Southwest Library offers a large meeting room, multiple smaller conference and study rooms, an outdoor reading porch, and an Innovation Lab with 3D printers.
+It features an environmentally sustainable design with solar panels and a green roof, and received LEED Platinum certification for environmental design.

 Redevelopment

 Starting around 2003, the Southwest Waterfront began gentrifying.
 A number of the neighborhood's apartment buildings began extensive renovations and condominium conversions.
 Residential and commercial developers started to take a more serious interest in Southwest.
 In 2004, the city announced that it would build the new Washington Nationals baseball stadium just across South Capitol Street from Southwest.

 The Southwest Waterfront has been targeted as a site for the next wave of DC redevelopment.
 Large development projects include a mixed retail-commercial-residential development at Fourth & M Streets SW (Waterfront Station); the expansion and redesign of Arena Stage; and the redesign and overhaul of the waterfront itself, to include residences, office space, hotels, and retail establishments.

 On March 19, 2014, developers PN Hoffman and Madison Marquette broke ground on a massive redevelopment of D.C.’s Southwest Waterfront into a mixed-use complex named "The Wharf".
 Stretching across 24 acres of land and more than 50 acres of water from the Municipal Fish Market to Fort McNair, The Wharf, when complete, will feature more than 3 million square feet of residential, office, hotel, retail, cultural, and public uses including waterfront parks, promenades, piers and docks.
 The first phase of the redevelopment project opened with a four-day series of public events during October 2017.

 In April 2017, the National Capital Planning Commission (NCPC) approved plans for a staircase and bicycle paths through Benjamin Banneker Park to connect the Mall and L'Enfant Plaza to the Southwest Waterfront.
 In addition, the project would add lighting and trees to the area.
 The NCPC and the National Park Service intended the project to be an interim improvement that could be in place for ten years while the area awaited further redevelopment.
 Hoffman-Madison Waterfront and the District of Columbia government agreed to invest $4 million in the project in an effort to improve neighborhood connectivity in the area.
 Construction began on the project in September 2017 and was completed during the spring of 2018.